udacity/nelson/CDGuide.md

 # Summary
-The for autograding of large projects that requires extensive testing udacity uses the clyde sandboxed remote execution environment.
-To submit jobs and allow TAs to pull submissions GTOMSCS uses the [bonnie](https://github.com/udacity/bonnie) webserver.
+For autograding of large projects that requires extensive testing, udacity uses the clyde sandboxed remote execution environment.
+To submit jobs and allow TAs to pull submissions, GTOMSCS uses the [bonnie](https://github.com/udacity/bonnie) webserver.
 Analogously, Udacity Nanodegrees use [dillinger](https://github.com/udacity/dillinger).

 Nelson is a python library for interacting with these webservers.
 It allows course developers to write simple python scripts, which students can then use to submit their code to the appropriate webserver.